BG Voz

-BG Voz (БГ Воз; stylized as BG:VOZ) is a commuter rail system that serves the city of Belgrade, Serbia.
+BG Voz (БГ Воз; stylized as BG:VOZ) is a suburban rail system that serves the city of Belgrade, Serbia.
 Operated by the "Beogradski metro i voz" (Note: Belgrade metro and train) public utility company, the system connects the central parts of Belgrade to its distant suburbs.
-Urban trains carry passengers between the termini of Ovča, Batajnica and Resnik, while suburban ones reach towards Mladenovac and Lazarevac in the south.
+Urban trains carry passengers between the termini of Ovča, Batajnica and Resnik, while suburban ones reach towards Lazarevac in the south.

-The system runs across 35 stations on four primary and three supplementary lines.
-The former meet either at Belgrade Centre station or at Karađorđe's Park, while the latter pass via Belgrade Centre to reach Zemun.
-BG Voz is linked to the city's ground transport, with three stations – Karađorđe's Park, Vukov Spomenik and New Belgrade – served by trams and Belgrade Center served by trolleybuses.
+The system serves 27 stations across three primary lines supplemented by auxiliary routes.
+BG Voz is linked to the city's ground transport: in addition to buses, three stations - Karađorđe's Park, Vukov Spomenik and New Belgrade - are served by trams, while Belgrade Center is served by trolleybuses.

-Used by thousands of people every day, BG Voz has been described as the fastest transportation mode in Belgrade, but also the least maintained.
+Used by some 20,000 passengers every day, BG Voz has been described as the fastest transportation mode in Belgrade, but also the least maintained.
 Common issues include the trains' age, irregular departures, overcrowding and poor hygienic conditions.
 Plans exist both to introduce new trains and construct additional lines, which are aimed to connect Makiš to Karaburma and Zemun Polje to the future National Stadium.